PharaohCola13/pacviz/paper/paper.md

 \begin{equation}
 X: \rightarrow [40, 320]\, .
 \end{equation}
-This restriction is applied to allow space for radial labels.
-By taking the absolute value of the factors of standard deviation on the radial coordinate system, we can observe the overall performance of the model with relative ease.
+This restriction is applied to allow space for radial labels.By taking the absolute value of the factors of standard deviation on the radial coordinate system, we can observe the overall performance of the model with relative ease.

 There are shortcomings for a visualization that views big-picture components of a model.
 In the case of the 'Pac-Man' residual plot we lose the ability to determine the dependence of the relationship.
 Through a traditional residual plot, it would be simple to determine if there was systematic or random error based on the relationship between the standard deviation and the domain of the data.